 When running INSTALL, several prompts are provided for configuring Data Acquisition Processor software on a PC.
 Select a DAP button to choose the DAP model, address, and interrupt for the Data Acquisition Processor.
 Choose the Select Software Options button to select the specific software options to install.
-For help on the options press F1.
+For help on these options press F1.

 After all options have been verified, INSTALL copies Data Acquisition Processor software to the PC and modifies the system files.
 INSTALL copies the files ACOM.
 SYS, ACOMINIT.
 EXE, DAPLINIT, and Dx-x.
-STD to the PC boot drive.
-INSTALL creates the file ACOM.
-DAT and places it on the boot drive.
+STD to the PC boot drive, and creates the file ACOM.
+DAT.
 These files are all placed on the boot drive so they are available when the PC first boots.

-After copying the boot files, INSTALL copies the software that was specified in the Select Software Options dialog box to the Main directory.
+After copying the boot files, INSTALL copies the software specified in the Select Software Options dialog box to the Main directory.

 INSTALL adds a line to the file CONFIG.
-SYS that loads the ACCEL device driver.
+SYS that loads the ACCEL driver.
 If this line already exists from a previous installation, INSTALL replaces it.
 The following line is a typical line that INSTALL adds to CONFIG.
 SYS:

-device=c: \dap\acom. sys i2 dap: a220 m20 p1A4
+device=c: \dap\acom.sys i2 dap: a220 m20 p1A4